KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

     Table configuration window.

-In fact, the column area is divided into two parts: on the left side you have columns ordering, on the right the user has the button to add a new column or a calcutated field.
-As soon as the dataset is selected, you can indicate the sorting column or modal selection column.
+In fact, the column area is divided into two parts: on the upper part there are the buttons to add a new column or a calcutated field.
+Also the new functionality of column grouping is available here.
+In the lower section, as soon as the dataset is selected, you can indicate the sorting column or modal selection column.
 The modal selection serves to specify which value will be passed to other widgets (if interaction is enabled) when clicking on the cell at document execution time.
 You can specify this field by selecting a value from the combobox.
 In the same way, you indicate the sorting column and the order type that steers the rows ordering.
 You can select the field and the order from the dedicated comboboxes.

 When a dataset is added to a table widget, all of its columns are listed below.
 If the user doesn’t wish to show some of them, he can use the delete button available at the end of each column row, as shown below.